Cherund/page-analyser/README.md

 ## Description
 Page Analyser is a website that analyzes pages for SEO suitability, similar to [PageSpeed Insights](https://pagespeed.web.dev).

+## Technologies Used
+- Python 3.x
+- Flask 3.x
+- PostgreSQL
+- HTML/Bootstrap for frontend
+- Docker for containerization

 ## Local Setup
 **After cloning the repository and setting up PostgreSQL DB**